DrakirL/DrakirL.github.io/p10/class/exorcist.md

 Choose a creature type.
 Add it among your Training.
 (PHRASING?) <br>
 *Note: This means that you should get Advantage on any Check that relates to your chosen creature type.
 You should have a lot of experience/knowledge to draw from.*
 <br><br>
 If a creature is of the type you chose, it counts as a Sworn Enemy for you.
-When you hit one of your Sworn Enemies with a Martial Attack, you may add your Rite/Hate/Oath?
-Die (which is a d4) to the damage you deal.
+When you hit one of your Sworn Enemies with a Martial Attack, you may add your Rite?
+Die (which is a d4) to the damage you deal.<br>
+You can only add this bonus once per Action (PHRASING?)

 ### Level 1: Baleful Brand
-When you hit a creature with a Martial Attack, you may bind its essence to yours, leaving it Branded.
+When you hit a creature with a Martial Attack, you may bind its essence to yours, leaving it Branded before acting on the effects of the attack.
 (PHRASING?) <br>
 While creature is Branded by you, you can treat that creature as if it were your Sworn Enemy regardless of its creature type. <br>
-You can also sense the direction towards the Branded creature’s location, provided it is on the same plane of existence as you.
+You also know the direction towards the Branded creature’s location at all times, provided it is on the same plane of existence as you.
 <br><br>
 Your Brand remains until you Brand a different creature, you use 1 Action on your turn to touch the creature and remove your Brand, or your Brand is dispelled (as if it were a spell with a Rank equal to your Level). <br>
-You can use this feature once per Rest?
-Or unlimited times?
+You can use this feature once per Rest.

 ### Level 1: Exorcist Subclass
 You choose a Exorcist Subclass and gain its Level 1 Features.